Script-Hero/ElectricalEngineeringObsidianVault/Machine Learning 4 ECEN/Perceptron Learning Algorithm.md

 - Ideally, $g(x_n)=y_n$
 	- Minimizes [[In-Sample Error]]

-The idea behind the learning algorithm is to randomly initialize some weight vector $w$ and then try to improve it.
+The idea behind the [[Learning Algorithm]] is to randomly initialize some weight vector $w$ and then try to improve it.

 ## Algorithm
 1. $w(1)=0$